LiskArchive/lisk-sdk/README.md

 node app.js -p [port] -a [address] -c [config-path]
 ```

+## Passphrases

+The master passphrase for the genesis account is as follows: `2GgPLLVtafukQWqCPgwRzpn9)irWCZZczkfrKYasG)RLTsvKDB`

+This passphrase will grant you access to the entire initial supply, and can be used for development and testing of the network within a local environment.

+Additionally, all 101 genesis delegates are pre-configured for forging within the included:  [config.json](https://github.com/LiskHQ/lisk/blob/development/config.json#L22).

 ## Tests

 Before running any tests, please ensure Lisk is configured to run on a local testnet (this is the default), and not the mainnet.